Maurice Tornay: Life

 The path to the priesthood was now open for him and he travelled for over two weeks to Hanoi in Vietnam where he received ordination on 24 April 1938 from Bishop François Chaize; he wrote to his parents: "Your son is a priest!".
 He then received the task of teaching seminarians in Houa-Lo-Pa.
 In March 1945 saw him appointed as the parish priest of Our Lady of the Sacred Heart Church at Yerkalo in southeast Tibet.
 He braved the dangers of the Tibetan Buddhist monks who were not fond of missionaries or of ethnic Tibetan Christians in general.

 The local lamas broke into his residence on the morning of 26 January 1946 and confiscated the church while forcing him into exile.
 He took up brief residence in Pame, China, (with an old drunkard) and learned of the anti-religious situation back in his parish from parishioners who came in through Pame on business.
 The lamas threatened him with death if he did not break off contact with his old parish while in May 1946 he received a letter from the Governor of Chamado who promised protection and inviting the priest to return to his parish.
 But on 6 May 1946 he set off though Gun-Akhio stopped him: "Stop!
 You are forbidden to go further".
 He asked the Apostolic Nuncio to China Antonio Riberi for his assistance and the latter advised him to meet with the 14th Dalai Lama.

 He decided that he would travel to Lhasa to seek an audience with the latter to ask him for an edict of tolerance that would protect the regional Christians.
 On 10 July 1949 he joined a caravan of merchants and undertook the trip that would last two months and he shaved his beard and put on a Tibetan dress to avoid detection though was recognized during a brief stop.
 He was forced to leave the caravan though managed to rejoin it and said to his companion Doci: "We must not be afraid ...
 We will die for the Christians".

 Four armed lamas burst from the bush in the Tothong forest which prompted the priest to speak with them: "Don't shoot!
-Let's talk!" but two shots rang out and Doci was shot dead.
-More shots killed the priest on 11 August 1949.
+Let's talk!" but two shots rang out and Doci was shot dead, on 11 August 1949.
 His remains were buried though transferred in 1985.